Let's learn to grow and care for these stunning plants in your home!

 - Gently dig up soil and search for the little corms (dark brown bulbs) and separate them from the roots with clean scissors if they are still attached.
 There are generally 2-3 corms attached to each root.

-- Find a tiny cup, a to-go container, or shot glass and add a thin layer of pumice to the bottom or you can place each corm into a bottle cap, fill halfway with just water and cover with an upside-down glass to retain moisture.
+- Find a tiny cup, a to-go container, bottle top or shot glass and add a thin layer of wet pumice and fluvial stratum to the bottom OR you can place each corm into a bottle cap, fill halfway with just water and cover with an upside-down glass to retain moisture OR place corms directly into soil, pointy side up!
+Each method works, just be sure to keep them covered to trap the humidity.

 - Keep in a warm, brightly lit environment and hydrate with a spray bottle every few days.
 You can also cover with a plastic bag or to-go lid to keep them hydrated for longer periods of time.